elfsternberg/git-linter/README.md

 of linters against those files, and will terminate the check-in if any of the files fails.

-pre-commit uses the git-stash to temporarily store any changes you may have made between your "git-add" and your "git-commit"; it therefore checks against your *staged* files, not your *workspace* files.
+pre-commit uses the `git-stash` command to temporarily store any changes you may have made between your `git-add` and your `git-commit`; it therefore checks against your *staged* files, not your *workspace* files.
 Most hooks do the wrong thing and assume your stage and workspace are the same.
 This is not necessarily so.
+This has the unfortunate side-effect of touching every file if things should fail, which may confuse your IDE.
+I haven't quite figured out how to deal with that.

 pre-commit is written in Hy, a Lisp-like dialect of Python.
 I find Hy's support for "cond", complex anonymous functions, and complex return